The 5 tasks of Scrum Masters in retrospectives

 Shifting the focus to overarching goals

-Promote feedback culture
+Promote a feedback culture

 An open feedback culture is crucial for continuous improvement.
 Example: Encourage team members to give and receive constructive feedback.
 This creates an environment in which continuous improvement is not perceived as criticism, but as an opportunity.